What you will learn from reading this article:

 How do I fight against depression?

 Depression symptoms can vary, but it always results in living in a negative state.
 Sometimes, it can feel like an endless cycle: You don’t have the energy to fight back, which only makes the depression worse.
-Instead of suffering, you can change your body and mind with positive, empowering rituals that create a feedback loop that brings you up, instead of taking yourself down.
+This makes your energy even lower and dealing with depression becomes seemingly impossible.
+Instead of getting caught in this cycle of suffering, you can change your body and mind with positive, empowering rituals that create a feedback loop that brings you up instead of taking you down.

-What are your options for coping with depression?
+What are your options for how to deal with depression?
 A host of treatments exist, and they all have one thing in common: for all the research and studies performed, we only know a tiny bit about why brain chemistry works the way it does.
 What we do know for sure is that your mind-body connection is a huge determiner for whether you live in a peak state or a negative one.

 Change your physiology

 Change your body and you change your mood.
 There is a reason successful people walk confidently or have a firm handshake or great posture.
-Being mindful of your body and making adjustments to how you carry yourself can be key to getting out of depression.
+Being mindful of your body and making adjustments to how you carry yourself can be key to dealing with depression.
 Changing your body can be as simple as lifting your chest.
 Seriously – Tony does this exercise in his seminars all the time, and you can try it right now.
 Stand up normally.
 Now lift your sternum just a little higher; there’s a point where you’ll start to feel powerful and confident.
 Now exhale until your chest lowers and you notice that you start to round your back; can you feel the difference?
 You can play with lifting your sternum and ribs even higher, but hold the position for a few moments.
 See what happens to your mood.